morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ```
 Note: Single-state (no windows driver onboard, wifi only adapter.
-Note: The Windows driver is supplied on a small flash drive.
 Note: This adapter uses the mt7921au chipset.
 Note: This adapter does not use the standard Mediatek device ID (VID/PID).
 See below.
 Note: Oldest kernel that supports this adapter: New product